Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 /**

-* Immediate key rotation from RSA-2048 to ML-KEM-768 and transparent
+* Immediate key rotation from RSA-2048 to ML-KEM-768 with capability reduction

-* successor usage during encryption.
+* acknowledgment and transparent successor usage during encryption.

 *